ronakg/awesome-flickr-gallery-plugin/README.txt

 * Create multiple galleries with different parameters
 * Select Photos from your Flickr Photostream, a Photoset, a Gallery or a Group
 * 2 Powerful slideshow options with thumbnail slider navigation
+* Multiple sorting options available so that you don't have to rely on Flickr's sorting options
 * Customizable image sizes with cropping settings
 * Infinitely customizable with custom CSS field
 * Fits into a sidebar widget too